 When waking up from Power-down mode, a delay from the wake-up condition occurs until the wake-up becomes effective.
 This allows the clock to restart and become stable after having been stopped.
-The wake-up period is defined by the same CKSEL Fuses that define the Reset Time-out period.
+The wake-up period is equal to the reset period, as shown in Table 3 on page 22.